yakunouyang/liom_local_planner/README.md

 ![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)
 ![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)

-A ROS package for motion planning for car-like robots, providing a fast and reliable local planner for autonomous vehicles.
+**(🚧 WIP)** A ROS package for motion planning for car-like robots, providing a fast and reliable local planner for autonomous vehicles.
 The package is designed for use in robotics applications, with a focus on navigation and control for ground vehicles.

 ## Citing